gephi/gephi-plugins-bootcamp/README.md

 * **Node Z-ordering**
 	* Extends the default node builder by reordering the node items by size or any number columns.
 Also shows how to create complex Preview UI.

+* **Square shaped nodes**
+	* Demonstrates how to extend and replace a default renderer.
+Extends node default renderer to support square shaped nodes.

 ### Import